-Last week, ProPublica published the now hotly discussed Lord of the Roths: How Tech Mogul Peter Thiel Turned a Retirement Account for the Middle Class Into a $5 Billion Tax-Free Piggy Bank.
+In the fall of 2021, ProPublica published the hotly discussed Lord of the Roths: How Tech Mogul Peter Thiel Turned a Retirement Account for the Middle Class Into a $5 Billion Tax-Free Piggy Bank.
 From news reports to Twitter and even the halls of Congress, the collective response was immediate and predictably divided.

 Some praised him for having the foresight to invest funds from a self-directed IRA in the then-startup, Paypal.
 Others accused the Paypal co-founder of unfairly profiting from a tax-advantaged investment vehicle intended to provide middle-class Americans a means to build a healthy nest egg.

 Whether existing IRA regulations make smart tax policy is debatable, and Congress may decide to revisit these rules.
 But at the time Thiel invested in the company he was co-founding using a self-directed Roth IRA, he did so as “one of us” and in accordance with IRA rules.

 We’ll explain how Roth IRAs work, as well as how companies like Alto, with its Alto IRA account, make what ProPublica calls “supercharged investment vehicles” accessible and affordable for you to do the same.

 Traditional IRAs have been around since the mid-1970s.
 By that time, employee pensions were already in rapid decline.
 So Congress—concerned by the number of people with no retirement savings—created the independent retirement account (IRA).

 The idea was simple: As with a 401(k), you contribute to an investment plan pre-tax up to a certain amount each year.
 Likewise, earnings from dividends, gains, and interest aren’t taxed until you make a withdrawal upon reaching 59 1/2 years of age.
 Upon withdrawal, you’ll be taxed on your earnings based on your current income tax rate.